ssube/koalaesce/README.md

 The gulpfile included with `koalaesce` builds modules for AMD, CommonJS, and UMD loaders, so `koalaesce` should be compatible with most module systems and is usable from the browser as well as node/io tools.

-Two primary methods are exposed from this class: `get` and `getDefault`.
+Two primary methods are exposed from this class: `get` and `getOrDefault`.
 For users preferring exceptions over null, the `getOrThrow` method is provided.
 All use the same underlying implementation.

 ### `get`